dev-cafe/rust-demo/README.md

 ## Memory model

+- No explicit allocation and deallocation
+- No garbage collector either
 - Each value in Rust has an owner and there can only be one owner at a time.
 - When the owner goes out of scope, the value is dropped.